jsambrook/common-sense/_posts/2024-10-20-assertion-checking-for-denali.md

 Sarah jumped in.
 "It's easy to search for these codes in the IDE, or we could have a simple script that used `grep` or `ripgrep` on the code to find them.
-I don't think this would be a big problem.
+I don't think this would be a big problem."

 Marco nodded approvingly.
-"Excellent discussion, team.
+"This has been a good discussion.
 For Denali, we're going to use a hybrid approach.
 We'll include both the unique code and the file and line information:

 ```c
 #define hal_assert(condition, code, message) \